Canadian Indigenous law: Haudenosaunee

 Haudenosaunee flag displaying the Hiawatha Belt and representing the Great Law of Peace.

 As the oldest, continuously functioning representative democracy in the world, the Iroquoian Six Nations of the Longhouse, or the Haudenosaunee, confederated in an estimated 1142 C.E. through the enacting of the Great Law of Peace (or Kaianere’kó:wa in Kanienʼkéha).
 The uniting of the original five nations (the Onödowáʼga:/Seneca, the Gayogo̱hó:nǫʼ/Cayuga, the Onyota'a:ka/Oneida, the Onöñda’gaga’/Onondaga, and the Kanienʼkehá:ka/Mohawk), and thus the core legal framework, is recounted orally from the constitutional wampum, and is symbolized by the Tree of Peace, the eastern white pine.

 The laws are transmitted by means of symbolic wampum and are divided into 117 articles in total.
 The transmission is done yearly by orally recounting the confederation narrative.
 This narrative conveys the travels and history of the Great Peacemaker, Jigonhsasee, and Hiawatha as they brought peace to Haudenosaunee Country.
 Through them, governmental structures and legal institutions were created to metaphorically, socially, economically, and concretely unite families.
 As such, nations are conceived as elder and younger brothers, and when asked how this new structure would work, the Peacemaker replied: "It will take the form of the longhouse in which there are many hearths, one for each family, yet all live as one household under one chief mother.
 They shall have one mind and live under one law.
 Thinking will replace killing, and there shall be one commonwealth."

+Heiltsuk

+Infographic outlining some aspects of the Heiltsuk constitution.

+Ǧvi̓ḷás are the customary laws governing the Heiltsuk nation and their land, Waxvwuisaxv.
+Gvilas embodies the values, beliefs, teachings, actions, experiences and principles of the Heiltsuk people.
+Gvilas is used by Heiltsuk to balance the health of their land with their own needs.
+It works toward unity between the various persons who each have unique relationships, responsibilities and obligations.
+Potlatches are central to Heiltsuk law.
+Potlatches are a forum to affirm various legal matters such as marriages, economic transactions, clan membership, adoptions, funerals, social rank, names/offices, and land use rights.
+It is a ceremony that involves speeches, feasting, singing, dances, rituals and gifting.
+It is held in a large sacred building called a big house.

+At potlatches, the Yimas discuss the laws of their nation and then revise or reaffirm them if needed.